Skip Navigation

 Collapsed Expanded

-As your trusted life insurance partner, PNB MetLife is with you amidst the current COVID-19 outbreak.
-Our policies also cover COVID-19 Claims.
-In case of a Death Claim, kindly submit the signed Claim Intimation Letter mentioning the policy number, brief of the insured event and other claim documents on the email mentioned herewith.
-Please write-in to us at claimshelpdesk@pnbmetlife.com or indiaservice@pnbmetlife.co.in.
-You can also call us on 1800-425-6969 for death claims intimations and for any queries on Monday - Saturday between 10:00 am - 7:00 pm.
+As your trusted life insurance partner, PNB MetLife covers COVID-19 claims.
+In the event of a death claim, please submit a signed claim form mentioning the policy number, a brief description of the insured event, and all other mandatory claim documents to the email addresses provided below.
+You may write to us at claimshelpdesk@pnbmetlife.com or indiaservice@pnbmetlife.co.in.
+For death claim intimation or any queries, you can also call us at 1800-425-6969 (for customers calling from within India only), Monday to Saturday, between 10:00 am and 7:00 pm.

 PNB MetLife Insurance, amongst the trusted Life Insurance companies in India, aims to provide a wide range of Life Insurance products that suits the needs of an individual at every stage of his life.
 Life Insurance Plans range from Term Life Insurance PlansTerm PlanProtection PlansLong Term Savings Plans , Retirement Plans & Child Education Plan.